awslabs/aws-deployment-framework/docs/multi-organization-guide.md

 Enterprises usually best meet the criteria for a multi AWS organization setup.
 We therefore refer to "Enterprises" as the target audience in the section below.
 However, the approach described here should be applied to smaller organizations as well; assuming that sufficient engineering staff is available to support a multi AWS organization setup.

-## Defintion of a Multi-Organization ADF Setup
+## Definition of a Multi-Organization ADF Setup
 A multi-organization AWS-Deployment-Framework (ADF) setup describes a scenario where an enterprise (or any user) maintains more than one AWS Organizations and each with it's own dedicated ADF installation.